zhuguangxiang/koala-lang/docs/manual.md

 ## Trying Koala

-Koala supports three running mode.
-One is interactive mode, it's like python and other language's similar mode.
-The second mode is compile mode.
+Koala supports four running mode.

+- One is interactive mode, it's like python and other language's similar mode. - The second mode is compile mode.
 It's like `javac` and other compiled languages to convert source code into binary code.
-The last mode is running mode.
+- The third mode is running mode.
 It's like `java` to run koala's binary code, called '.klc' ('dot klc')
+- The last one is script mode.
+You can write `koala shell` script. see: script and script.kl in [example of scripts](https://github.com/zhuguangxiang/koala-lang/tree/master/examples/)

 For examples, interactive mode: